-Calgary's first Nature Kindergarten - an Alberta Education-approved independent ECS that is publicly funded.
-The Kindergarten follows the Alberta Education mandated Kindergarten curriculum in a child-led, naturalized outdoor environment.
+Calgary Nature Kindergarten is an Alberta Education approved and funded independent ECS.
+The Kindergarten follows the Alberta Education mandated Kindergarten curriculum in a child-led, outdoor environment.

 Calgary Nature Kindergarten:

-has a class size of 19 children (max.) with an outdoor ratio of 1:9;
+has a class size of 19 children (max.) with an outdoor classroom (Lloyd Park) ratio of 1:9

-publicly funded with a $50 application fee and $350 total program fee; plus $25-$35 per calendar year for community association/park membership fees (depending on location).
+publicly funded with a $50 application fee and $365 total annual program fee; plus $25-$35 per calendar year for community association/park membership fees (depending on location).

-Our indoor classroom is located on the lower level of the Tanbridge Academy building at 22x and 112 St W (5 minutes west of Spruce Meadows) and outdoor classroom located in Lloyd Park near the Red Deer Lake Community Centre.
+Our indoor classroom is located on the lower level of the Tanbridge Academy building at corner of HWY 22x and 112 St W (5 minutes west of Spruce Meadows) and outdoor classroom located in Lloyd Park near the Red Deer Lake Community Centre.